clj-pdf/clj-pdf/README.md

 NOTE: using the :pages option will cause the complete document to reside in memory as it will need to be post processed.

+### Known issues

+When a `:bottom-margin` property is set on the document and the document has chapters, table borders will not render correctly.

 ## Document Format

 ### Metadata